ChrisChalms/DialogueSystem/README.md

  ## TODO
  - ~~Proof of concept v 0.1~~
- - Add conversations to ConversationRepo and parse/validate in real time, not just on scene start
+ - ~~Add conversations to ConversationRepo and parse/validate in real time, not just on scene start~~
+ - ~~Add some sort of generic event trigger so the conversations can be added, loaded, and triggered without code~~
  - Custom tag to allow for waiting/pausing during dialogue
  - Conditional starting positions e.g. start at a different dialoue if a registered variable is a certain value
  - Some sort of OnStart, OnFinish optional action